Apple's Ternus era hints at renewed hardware focus, AI growth push

 April 21 : Apple's appointment of longtime hardware chief John Ternus as CEO signals a renewed emphasis on its core strength in devices and focus on fusing AI capabilities into existing products to sustain growth, analysts said.

-Ternus, a 25-year veteran who has overseen development of key products including multiple generations of iPhone, will take the helm in September, succeeding Tim Cook after more than a decade of strong growth that saw Apple's market value swell to around $4 trillion.
+Ternus, a 25-year veteran who has overseen development of key products including multiple iPhone generations, will take the helm in September, succeeding Tim Cook after more than a decade of strong growth that saw Apple's market value swell to around $4 trillion.

 While Apple has faced investor concerns over the pace of its generative AI rollout and ceded its position as the world's most valuable company to Nvidia, Wall Street analysts said the leadership change shows that its existing hardware ecosystem remains central to its growth story.